 For many drivers, an extended auto warranty is worth it for the peace of mind that a number of repairs are covered.
 Just be sure to read the fine print carefully, so you know exactly what repairs those are.

-Kia Extended Warranty Review
+Kia Extended Warranty Coverage

 Kia offers five different extended vehicle service plans known as Kia Distinction Vehicle Protection Plans.
 These plans are available from Kia dealers and apply to eligible vehicles, including used and CPO vehicles.